Muberra44/Alpian_TechnicalTest/README.md

 9.`configuration.properties` I centralized here important test datas and avoid hard coding in my framework.

-10 I have `runners` package and I have `CukesRunner` to run my codes and `FailedTestRunner` to run failed test cases.
+10 I have `runners` package and I have `CukesRunner` class to run my codes and `FailedTestRunner` class to run failed test cases.